sap-tutorials/Tutorials/tutorials/iot-express-3-configure-device/iot-express-3-configure-device.md

 sudo node app.js
 ```

 This will now continuously read sensor values, print them and send the data to IoT Service for Cloud Foundry.
 The data is not beeing picked up by anyone.
-It is forwarded to IoT Application Enablement but while there is no thing mapped the data is not persisted.
+It is forwarded to Leonardo IoT but while there is no thing mapped the data is not persisted.

 ![Output on the PI](sensoroutput.png)